ACK-J/Monero-Dataset-Pipeline/README.md

-# XMR-Transaction-Automation
+# Monero Dataset Pipeline
-A script which will automate the creation of monero wallets and send transactions back and forth between them.
-The main purpose of this script is to create as many transactions as possible to later extract wallet information into a dataset
+A pipeline that automates the creation and transaction of monero wallets used to collect a dataset suitable for supervised learning applications.

 # Installation
 - Add machine sshkey to github